Melophobia: Composition

-"Come a Little Closer" was inspired by a morning in which Shultz woke up in a São Paulo hotel and opened his window to watch the sunrise over the favelas.
+"Come a Little Closer" was inspired by a morning on which Shultz woke up in a São Paulo hotel and opened his window to watch the sunrise over the favelas.
 Finding the makeshift housing comparable to an anthill, he soon found himself wondering what each soul inside each borough felt, whether it be heartache, love, loss or joy.
 Shultz viewed "Telescope" as the breakthrough song in writing honestly; he based it on his loneliness.
 During a bout of seasonal depression, he spent time in his new home for the first time after nonstop touring and found himself "doing life's meaningless tasks to fill the void to pass the time", including obsessively decorating and feeling obligated to spend time in each room.

-"Black Widow" features the usage of brass horns which Brad had been anxious to use for a while, however Matt was against the inclusion of such instrumentation which would eventually lead to a "big argument".
+"Black Widow" features the usage of brass horns which Brad had been anxious to use for a while; however, Matt was against the inclusion of such instrumentation, which eventually led to a "big argument".

-Many riffs started raw; Brad/Matt would keep them if the feeling was there rather than polishing to perfect.
+Many riffs started raw; Brad and Matt would keep them if the feeling was there rather than polishing them to perfection.
 Many songs were are built around tension between quiet and loud, space and saturation.
 They emphasized letting songs breathe.
-Finally they used made use of horns, odd chord voicings, off-beat rhythms, along with unusual tunings to add color and avoid songs sounding too similar.
+They used horns, odd chord voicings, off-beat rhythms, and unusual tunings to add color and avoid songs sounding too similar.

-Melophobia seen the band moved beyond their usual garage rock and funky blues rock sound.
-They incorporated numerous sounds and instruments, which resulted in a more dark and mellow sound along with elements of psychedelic rock while still keeping some of the Blues style seen in their first two albums.
-Then with a strong vocal performance by Shultz it all came together to completely reinvent the band's sound.
+Melophobia saw the band move beyond their usual garage rock and funky blues rock sound.
+They incorporated numerous sounds and instruments, which resulted in a more dark and mellow sound along with elements of psychedelic rock while still keeping some of the blues style seen in their first two albums.
+With a strong vocal performance by Shultz, it all came together to completely reinvent the band's sound.

-Singles
+Release and promotion

 The album's lead single "Come a Little Closer" was teased via their YouTube channel on August 1, 2013, and premiered in full on August 8, 2013.
 It was released on iTunes for purchase on August 13.
 The song topped the Billboard Alternative Songs chart, peaked at number 7 on the Mainstream Rock chart and broke into the Canadian Hot 100 at number 72.
+The song's official music video was released on November 13 of that year.

-“Take it or Leave was then released and appeared at number 7 on the Billboard Alternative Songs chart.
-“Cigarette Day Dreams” was the final single and was released on August 26, 2013 it also topped the Alternative Songs chart.
+“Take it or Leave It" was then released, and appeared at number 7 on the Billboard Alternative Songs chart.
+A music video for the song was later released on April 30.
+2014.
+"Cigarette Daydreams" was the final single and was released on August 26, 2013.
+It also topped the Alternative Songs chart.
+Its music video was released on September 4, 2014, featuring lead singer Matt Shultz's ex-wife.

+On September 20, 2013, Cage the Elephant performed multiple songs from the album on the Los Angeles radio station 106.7 KROQ.

 The full album was officially released on October 8, 2013.